 Traefik’s dashboard is a great tool to diagnose routing issues, and check services are being detected correctly, but it can’t do much more than that.
 It doesn’t show any metrics.
 Instead, it relies (arguably correctly) on external monitoring tools for metrics.
 Traefik supports 4 metric backends: Datadog, Prometheus, StatsD and…

-Traefik is a cloud native reverse proxy.
-Which is basically a fancy way of saying it’s a reverse proxy with some fancy features.
-Namely fancy features around auto-discovery, and deep integration with technologies like Docker and Kubernetes.
+Traefik is a cloud native reverse proxy, which is basically a fancy way of saying it’s a reverse proxy with some fancy features.
+Specifically it has fancy features around auto-discovery, and deep integration with technologies like Docker and Kubernetes.

 Traefik has four fundamental concepts: Entrypoints, routers, middleware and services.
 In that order.

 Entrypoints are the ports Traefik listens for traffic on.
 Generally you’d want one for port 80 and another for 443.

 Routers are what listen to entrypoints, and match domains and paths to services.
 A route has a rule, which identifies it, a service, and a set of middleware.

 Middleware run in between the service and the router, and can modify the request or response.
 Traefik has a number of useful ones built in for adding headers, redirecting, rate limiting and more.